 But why such fuss over a modest homecooked lunch, you may wonder!
 It all boils down to the single fact that most kids are picky eaters.
 Send them off with food that’s too mushy, too chewy, or drab-looking and you can surely expect them to return home with a hungry tummy.

 Sounds like your kid?
 Welcome to parenthood!
-While the Japanese mother has mastered the art of packing lovely-looking food in a bento, you can begin by packing a colourful meal in a TyffynKyds lunchbox.
-TyffynKyds from Vaya is customized to satiate for a child’s appetite.
+While the Japanese mothers have mastered the art of packing lovely-looking food in a bento, you can begin by packing a colourful meal in a TyffynKyds lunchbox.
+TyffynKyds from Vaya is customized to satiate a child’s appetite.

-TyffynKyds, just like Vaya Tyffyn, comes with dividers to help include variety and prevent mixing of foods.
+TyffynKyds, just like Vaya Tyffyn, comes with partitions to help include variety and prevent mixing of foods.
 This range of stainless-steel lunchboxes for kids also come in attractive themes.
-You can include eggs, pancakes, yoghurt, salads, curries and fruits within a compact tiffin box using the dividers that come as part of the package!
-Pack lunch the Japanese way in a TyffynKyds and your child’s lunch is bound to look awesome in and out!
+You can include eggs, pancakes, yoghurt, salads, curries and fruits in this compact tiffin box using the partitions that come as part of the package!
+Pack lunch the Japanese way in a TyffynKyds and your child’s lunch is bound to look awesome inside and out!